menees/Analyzers/README.md

 | MEN011 | Align using directives  | Ensures that using directives are aligned.
 This is important when using directives are nested inside a namespace (per [SA1200: UsingDirectivesMustBePlacedWithinNamespace](https://github.com/DotNetAnalyzers/StyleCopAnalyzers/blob/master/documentation/SA1200.md)) because Visual Studio will often fail to indent them correctly if they're added while code contains syntax errors.
 This rule includes a code fix provider. |
 | MEN012 | Flags should be powers of two | Flags enum members should be powers of two or bitwise-or combinations of named members.
 This rule is a complement to [CA2217](https://msdn.microsoft.com/en-us/library/ms182335.aspx). |
 | MEN013 | Use UTC time | Recommends UTC times because they're unambiguous and always increasing.
 This rule includes a code fix provider.  |

-  Many of the rule limits can be configured using a Menees.Analyzers.Settings.xml file, which must comply with the Menees.Analyzers.Settings.xsd schema.
-The schema and Settings.cs file (for "documentation") are available in the source code.
-A project using Menees.Analyzers with a custom settings file should set the Build Action for its Menees.Analyzers.Settings.xml file to "C# analyzer additional file".

-This software is CharityWare.
-If you use it, I ask that you donate something to the charity of your choice.